-The church triumphant, the church in heaven is not so far away from Christ's church on earth.
+The church triumphant, the church in heaven is not far away from Christ's church on earth.
 We gather right here with angels, archangels, and all the company of heaven.
 The main difference is that Christ's Church on earth still struggles with sin, and Christ's church on earth is full of sinners.
 The Old Adam is still hanging on.
-Ask any of our confirmands about the seriousness of our original sin and they will tell you "It is the total corruption of our human nature passed down from Adam through our parents."
+Ask any who have gone through confirmation class with me about the seriousness with which we are to view our original sin and they will tell you there is but one correct answer: "It is the total corruption of our human nature passed down from Adam through our parents."

 The total corruption - there is nothing good in us from the start.
 The Psalmist says, "In sin did my mother conceive me."
 You won't find that message on any Mother's Day cards, but maybe you should.
-We could include Jesus' words to the saints in the church in Sardis from Revelation 3,
+We could include Jesus'

-"I know your works.
+words to the saints in the church in Sardis from Revelation 3, "I know your works.
 You have the reputation of being alive, but you are dead."
 (I really should start a line of greeting cards.)

-I know what you are thinking, if this is Jesus' assessment of the Christians in Sardis and Laodicea, how can I say that the saints in heaven are described in the same way as the saints in these churches on earth?
+I know what you are thinking, if this is Jesus' assessment of the Christians in Sardis (and Laodicea for that matter), how can I say that the saints in heaven are described in the same way as the saints in these churches on earth?